-Crumple/Crush Zones that are typically built into the frame structure of the vehicle to protect the occupants of the cabin in the event of a serious impact.
+These are are typically built into the frame structure of the vehicle to protect the occupants of the cabin in the event of a serious impact.
 They are designed to absorb the impact instead of transferring it.
-They are a single use crumple/zone, and are not able to be repaired or even if stretched it causes metal fatigue, and will not be able to perform again as intended.
+They are a single use crumple/zone, and are not able to be repaired or, even if stretched, it causes metal fatigue, and will not be able to perform again as intended.

-Electrical Issues the wiring of a vehicle can be compromised and can cause increased chance of car fires in the future of the vehicle.
-As a shop we have seen several car fires that caused by wiring chafing inside of panels and through the fire wall of vehicle that could not be seen as a problem ahead of time to repair.
+The wiring of a vehicle can be compromised and can cause increased chance of car fires in the future of the vehicle.
+As a shop, we have seen several car fires that were caused by wiring chafing inside of panels and through the fire wall of the vehicle that could not be seen as a problem ahead of time to repair.
 These vehicles all had salvaged/branded titles.

 Wheel and Suspension Alignment once a vehicle has been structurally damaged it may not be possible to get the vehicle aligned back up properly.
 Some of todays vehicles have a unibody frame and depending on the damage that occurred it may not be possible to get it completely straight again.

 Not all rebuilders replace all the safety equipment that was damaged in a collision.
 The airbags in a vehicle are expensive and are the #1 item that are not replaced with proper equipment once they are deployed.

 Should I Purchase a Used Car with a Salvaged or Branded Title?